Skip to main content

 Such initiatives involve meticulous planning and execution and are critical for enabling all users to access the secure network, facilitating smooth communication and data transfer within the WOG.

-In addition, Ops Systems is also responsible for setting up command posts across Singapore, including cross-agency command posts during major events such as the NDP.
+In addition, Ops Systems is responsible for setting up command posts across Singapore, including cross-agency command posts during major events such as the NDP.
 These command posts provide Home Team officers with a comprehensive overview of the situation on the ground, enabling them to respond swiftly to potential threats.

 Setting up these command posts presents several challenges, particularly in establishing secure IT networks that facilitate communication between various SPF divisions.
 Prior to setup, the team conducts site surveys with vendors to familiarise themselves with the location and identify potential challenges that may arise, before designing and implementing technical workarounds to resolve these challenges swiftly as a team.